mathieuSauvage/LightningProcessor/README.md

 ## dependencies

 - **Pymel**
-it's better if pymel is installed and working inside Maya's Python.
-It's only important for the setup python script to create and connect the node to curves, it's actually not requiered by the Plugin.
-To test if you have pymel just execute this in the Python Script Editor of Maya:
+it's better if pymel is installed and working inside Maya's python.
+It's not so important, as I use it only for the setup python script to create and connect the node to curves, it's actually not requiered by the Plugin.
+To test if you have pymel just execute this in the python Script Editor of Maya:

 		import pymel.core as pm

 - **Numpy**
 you absolutely need to have Numpy installed in your Maya's python.
 This will work only for Maya 2011 and 2012, Maya 2013's python changed too much and it's a more complicated case (google "numpy for maya 2013" to see all the problems)
+I am going too explain it, but also [in this blog post](http://animateshmanimate.com/2011/03/30/python-numpy-and-maya-osx-and-windows/) there is a good explanation about how to install numpy in Maya.
 My way to make numpy work is not too complicated, we are going to force Maya to load python modules installed in the Windows's python.
 Of course you should have a normal python installation on your computer, the python you can access directly in Windows with the command line.
-If you don't have any, then install a Python 2.6 since this is the Python version used by Maya.
-Then you can check if numpy is already installed in your Windows's Python and working by executing:
+If you don't have any, then install a python 2.6 since this is the python version used by Maya.
+Then you can check if numpy is already installed in your Windows's python and working by executing:

 		import numpy as np
 		print np.arange(1,6)
 If there is an error, well, you need to install Numpy.
 You can download numpy installation from here [http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy), download this one `numpy-MKL-1.7.1.win-amd64-py2.6.‌exe` and install it.
-Once it is installed, test numpy again using in the Windows command line.
-Ok so if it works now we have to copy that to Maya's Python. you have to find where is your freshly installed numpy folder, to know it you can execute these commands in the windows command line :
+Once it's installed, test numpy again using in the Windows command line.
+Ok so if it works now we have to copy that to Maya's python. you have to find where is your freshly installed numpy folder, to know it you can execute these commands in the windows command line :

 		import numpy as np
 		print np.__file__